Use SAM templates, application monitors, and component monitors

 AppInsight templates are specialized, complex SAM templates designed for in-depth monitoring of Microsoft Active Directory, Exchange, IIS, and SQL.
 In addition to monitoring virtually every aspect of these key business tools at the server level, you can drill down into the data store layer for performance data.
 To learn more, see Monitor with AppInsight applications.

-To learn more about templates, application monitors, and component monitors, see the other topics in this section:
+To learn more about templates, application monitors, and component monitors, see:

 - The template and application monitor relationship